 Excel files are placed in https://service.projectplace.com/pp/pp.cgi/0/1240910216 for reference

-Jobs Info Caching using Kenexa Brassring API
+Jobs Info Sync Job - Jobs Info Caching using Kenexa Brassring API

 Brassring API will be called according to language list in JST_CONFIG table information for Global and Russian TG.
 Only jobs posted after last update of information will be requested

+Site Id and locale site id specific to the language are specified in the Brassring API XML request

+DatePosted tag is added to Brassring API XML request

-Jobs information will be stored/updated in JOB_INFO and Job description will be stored in JOB_INFO_DESC tableJobs Info status update using Kenexa Brassring API
+Jobs Status Update Job - Jobs information will be stored/updated in JOB_INFO and Job description will be stored in JOB_INFO_DESC table.
+Jobs Info status update using Kenexa Brassring API

 Brassring API will be called according to language list in JST_CONFIG table information for Global and Russian TG.

-Unposted Jobs will be marked as INACTIVE in JOB_INFO table in JST database
+Unposted Jobs will be marked as INACTIVE in STATUS column of JOB_INFO table in JST database

+Site Id and locale site id specific to the language are specified in the Brassring API XML request

+<ReturnUnpostedJobs>Yes</ReturnUnpostedJobs> is added to Brassring API XML request

 JST Batch Frequency

+The batches are scheduled from

+a) KB Excel Data to Container and then JST Batch

+b) KB API to JST Batch